Trivia About Grace Kelly’s Film & Acting Career

 • Grace’s first television commercial featured her spraying insecticide around a room.

-• Admissions officers at the American Academy of Dramatic Arts characterized Grace’s voice as being “nasal” and “improperly placed.”
+• Admissions officers at the American Academy of Dramatic Arts characterized Grace’s voice as “nasal” and “improperly placed.”
 Despite taking speech classes at the Academy, her distinct voice was considered unconventional by many Hollywood directors and casting agents.

 Broadway & Stage Work